iamc/OMD-hands-on/OMD-tutorial-en.rst

 the same procedure should be applicable with minimal changes to any of the distributions supported by OMD.

+Also basic guidelines are given on how to proceed in order to setup a similar system monitoring computing nodes in a typical HPC cluster.

 .. _`Nagios`: http://www.Nagios.org/
 .. _`check_mk`: http://mathias-kettner.com/check_mk.html
 .. _`Open Monitoring Distribution (OMD)`: http://omdistro.org/